 - What shape is the data in for analysis?

-- Some tools like Tableau prefer many rows rather than many columns
+- Most business intelligence tools like Tableau prefer many rows rather than many columns

 - This may require re-shaping the data through pivoting.